 What is the Democrats’ response?
 While the right-wing insurgency is arguably succeeding in vilifying progressive ideas through savvy marketing and product placement, the Democratic Establishment is doing next to nothing to offer an alternative to student engagement.
 In fact, Democrats often belittle and antagonize adults under 40, which has predictably caused them to lose support from the generational cohort.
 Let’s not forget that Clinton’s campaign manager, Robby Mook, blamed the millennial cohort for Clinton’s loss to Trump.

-To be fair, the Democrats do have their own versions of YAF and TPUSA such as Generation Progress, a part of The Center for American Progress.
+To be fair, the Democratic Party has their own versions of YAF and TPUSA such as Generation Progress, a part of The Center for American Progress.
 Nevertheless, those efforts pale in comparison to the media networks that are pushing right-wing ideas through popular podcasts, YouTube shows, paid pundits, and so on.
-It’s clear that progressives in the U.S. are not represented by the Democratic Party and its affiliate organizations, and there aren’t any significant efforts from establishment Democrats to counter or even acknowledge the right-wing infiltration on campuses.
+It’s clear that progressives in the U.S. are not represented by the Party and its affiliate organizations, and there aren’t any significant efforts from establishment Democrats to counter or even acknowledge the right-wing infiltration in U.S. campuses.

 Is there a Solution?

 A response to billionaire-sponsored mass indoctrination would be to give students real political representation and to create an environment where their voices don’t drown in a sea of platitudes and political operatives looking to “convert” them.
 The Party that has enough sense to incorporate such principles wouldn’t have to smear anyone or manipulate students into parroting their talking points.

 Unfortunately, there’s little institutional interest from either Party to actually engage with students, which is why political campus engagement has been turned into a media spectacle which the right-wingers are clearly winning.